MaksimDzhangirov/backendBankExample/docs/part55-eng.md

 6:30PM INF processed task email=alice3@email.com payload="{\"username\":\"alice3\"}" type=task:send_verify_email
 ```

-And that wraps up today's lecture about integrating `asynq` workers with
+And that wraps up today's lecture about integrating async workers with
 the web server.

 I hope it has interesting and useful for you.
 In the next video we will
 learn how to make it even more robust by using a DB transaction when
 pushing the task to Redis.

-Thanks a lot for watching, happy learning and see you in the next lecture.
+Thanks a lot for watching!
+Happy learning, and see you in the next lecture.